 To Make the recipe

-- Spread out the asparagus and onions on a baking tray and place in oven
+- Spread them out on a baking tray and place in oven

-- Heat a stainless steel pan on the stove top for about 30 seconds on medium heat.
-Add 1/4 stick of vegan butter and 1/2 sprig of fresh rosemary.
-Add the cooked gnocchi and mix well.
+- Add the cooked gnocchi and mix well.
 Keep mixing to prevent them from sticking.

 - Top with about half of the dirty vinaigrette and mix well